common-workflow-language/cwltool/README.rst

 ----------------

-The following functions can be provided to main(), to load_tool(), or to the executor to override certain behaviors.
+The following functions can be provided to main(), to load_tool(), or to the executor to override or augment the listed behaviors.

 executor(tool, job_order_object, **kwargs)
   (Process, Dict[Text, Any], **Any) -> Tuple[Dict[Text, Any], Text]

-  Synchronously execute a process object and return the output object.
+  A toplevel workflow execution loop, should synchronously execute a process object and return an output object.

 makeTool(toolpath_object, **kwargs)
   (Dict[Text, Any], **Any) -> Process